I am a PhD student in computer science at Boston University,

 To appear in Very Large Data Bases (VLDB '14), Hangzhou, China, September 2014.

-06/14: I am currently interning at Telefonica Research Barcelona (Spain)!
+06/14: I am currently a research intern at Telefonica Research Barcelona (Spain)!

 02/14: Our work on Airbnb was featured in the New York Times Bits blog, The Athlantic Cities, Boston Globe Ideas blog, Huffingtonpost and more!
 See above for some of the links to the articles.